vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity.md

 According to Nyāya authors the texts different than the Veda may be valid if their author is reliable.
 Jayanta discusses two kinds of candidates: first a reliable human being and then God himself.
 Since directly testing the author’s reliability is impossible, one needs to establish it through indirect evidences, like in the case of the Veda \(see section II.4.1\), i.e., partial agreements with actual states of affairs, and the consensus of exemplary people.
 In the first case, the reliability of the author can be tested through the accord of what he says, with state of affairs one can verify.
 Since sacred texts by definition regard dharma, which cannot be known by normal people, one can only test the reliability of their author through partial agreements with verifiable items \( *ekadeśasaṃvāda*, see section 5.1.1\).
 The idea is that if I can prove that X is reliable while saying Y —a topic which I can know through another instrument of knowledge, thus testing X’s words—, I can infer out of this instance his general reliability.
 As typical instances of topic which can be tested count remedies against snakes’ poison, medicine in general and magic \(see TV ad 1.3.4, Subbāśāstrī 1929-1934, p.
 194, l.11 for a complete list of the cases of concordance with actual states of affairs\).
 The principal criterion for Jayanta, however, is the consensus of the exemplary people.

-**II.4.2.1 Historical evolution of the criteria **As for the hierarchy of these arguments \(see table 4\), Jaimini explicitly upholds the fact of having common performers \( *kartṛsāmānya*\) in JS 1.3.2.
+###### 1.2.4.2.1 Historical evolution of the criteria
+As for the hierarchy of these arguments \(see table 4\), Jaimini explicitly upholds the fact of having common performers \( *kartṛsāmānya*\) in JS 1.3.2.
 Within the JS, it is clear out of JS 1.3.1 that dharma is only known through the Veda.
 The argument about the common performers found in JS 1.3.2 aims at showing that also the recollected tradition can count as an instrument for knowing dharma, insofar as the same people follow the injunctions of Vedic and Smārta texts.

 Kumārila makes explicit the inference of the validity of the recollected tradition out of the fact that it is based on the Veda, and proposes it as a favoured alternative to the criterion of having common performers , which consequently remains relegated in a subordinate role 13